HyperGraphPro: Progress-Aware Reinforcement Learning for Structure-Guided Hypergraph RAG: HyperGraphPro

 where $r_{\text{outcome}}$ is the reward value calculated by outcome reward functions~(\textit{e.g.}, format reward, accuracy reward).
 This yields step-level supervision that reflects both (i) \emph{informational progress} (uncertainty reduction) and (ii) \emph{structural progress} (coherent traversal of the knowledge hypergraph).

-\textbf{Step-wise Policy Optimization.} Different from standard GRPO using sequence-level advantage $\hat{A}$, our ProGraph-R1 is trained with step-wise group-relative policy optimization using step-level modulated advantage $\hat{\tilde{A}}$ as follows:
+\textbf{Stepwise Policy Optimization.} Different from standard GRPO using sequence-level advantage $\hat{A}$, our HyperGraphPro is trained with stepwise group-relative policy optimization using step-level modulated advantage $\hat{\tilde{A}}$ as follows:

-where $\hat{\tilde{A}}^{(i)}_t$ denotes the step-wise modulated advantage at decoding step $t$ for trajectory $i$, enabling the policy to focus on local rewards associated with specific reasoning decisions.
-The step-wise modulated advantage differentiates the advantage value for each step, reflecting the quality of each reasoning step.
+where $\hat{\tilde{A}}^{(i)}_t$ denotes the stepwise modulated advantage at decoding step $t$ for trajectory $i$, enabling the policy to focus on local rewards associated with specific reasoning decisions.
+The stepwise modulated advantage differentiates the advantage value for each step, reflecting the quality of each reasoning step.
 This allows for more fine-grained credit assignment during training, especially beneficial in multi-hop or structured reasoning settings.
-By optimizing this step-level objective, ProGraph-R1 provides step-wise dense policy gradients that improves the reasoning capabilites of LLMs on complex reasoning tasks.
+By optimizing this step-level objective, HyperGraphPro provides stepwise dense policy gradients that help reasoning on complex reasoning tasks.